dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-8.md

 * Make the `QuickGrid` component *sortable*.
 * Replace the HTML form for filtering movies by title with C# code that:
   * Runs on the server.
-  * Renders content transparently over the underlying SignalR connection.
+  * Renders content interactively over the underlying SignalR connection.

 ## Add pagination to the `QuickGrid`